MikeMilenk/Troubleshooting-RDP-Connection-to-Windows-11-VM-Proxmox/README.md

 ### Additional Finding (User Context & Tailscale)

-During testing, I discovered that Tailscale connectivity depended on the user context:
+During testing, I discovered that Tailscale connectivity depended on the user session:

 - Tailscale was initially configured under the primary user account
-- After switching to the Administrator account, the Tailscale connection was no longer active
+- After logging out of the primary account and switching to the Admin account, the Tailscale connection was no longer active
 - As a result, the VM became unreachable via its Tailscale IP, and RDP access failed

 To resolve this:

-- Tailscale was installed and authenticated under the Administrator account
+- Tailscale was installed and authenticated under the Admin account
-- This ensured persistent remote access regardless of which user account was active
+- This allowed RDP access to function while operating under the Admin session

 ---